 The 1980s and 1990s were important eras in the history of the Datejust; the calibre 3135 led to the Datejust having a smaller profile, with a new case and dial design.
 The chronometer could be precisely adjusted by hacking second mechanism and additionally, the non-scratchable sapphire crystal became standard issue on the Datejust.

-As fashions change with time, the Datejust case became more masculine within the recent generations, but the rest of the watch has remained unchanged with its timeless design.
-It held on to its Jubilee bracelet, and the bubbleback remained as a signature screwed caseback for high water resistance as it was and is housed in an Oyster case...Side story, the waterproof Oyster case is supposedly named thus when Wilsdorf (the founder of Rolex) thought of the case while prying open an oyster at a inner party as the case has a watertight seal on three fronts.
+As fashions change with time, the Datejust has remarkably remained mostly unchanged with its timeless design - we discuss more about Rolex and its timeless designs here.
+It held on to its Jubilee bracelet (though there are models with an oyster bracelet available), and the bubbleback remained as a signature screwed caseback for high water resistance as it was and is housed in an Oyster case.

 In 2017, Rolex released the Rolex Datejust 41mm.
 It houses the calibre 3235 and is available on either the Jubilee or Oyster bracelet.
 The Rolex Datejust 41mm is highly popular (as larger watches are a trend currently), and we plan to review it more fully soon so stay tuned.

 It is nearly impossible to have a discussion about Rolex's impact on the watchmaking world without bringing up the iconic Datejust.
 Despite its modest claims (in comparison to the Daytona or Submariner), the Rolex Datejust is timeless.
 The Rolex Datejust can probably claim one of the top spots in which model plays a large role in the widespread and enduring success of the Rolex brand.

 The Datejust is reliable, accurate, and suitable for every adventure.
 Whether you’re looking to customize your Datejust or simply preserve your historically significant Jubilee bracelet, Everest has some watchband options for you here.